areebbeigh/ubuntu-notes/saving packages offline.md

 2. Connect the drive to the computer
 3. `./add_to_source_list vlc`
 4. `sudo apt-get update`
-5. `sudo apt-get install --allow-unauthorized vlc`
+5. `sudo apt-get install --allow-unauthenticated vlc`

 Not exactly an elegant solution, but works for me.